togaritogarikun/TeXfiles/README.md

 This is the example result of compiled summary/Summary_of_PaperIread.tex

 ## graduation_thesis/
-Please note that small bugs still remain.
+Sorry, but please note that small bugs still remain.
 You can use files to output the final form of thesis (main.pdf); however, the error message will be displayed:
 > main.tex:103: LaTeX Error: There's no line here to end.